 What is EGL Diamond Certificate?

-EGL claims to have more than a thousand scientists and graders in all their labs around the world.
-The thing is that we can’t find one official resource to know more about the company.
-There is a website for EGL USA, another for Israel, a third for India, but not a reference one (the official website we mean?).
+EGL purports to employ over a thousand scientists and graders in their labs worldwide.
+The problem is, we struggle to find a single credible resource to glean more information about the company.
+You’ll find a website for EGL USA, another for Israel, another for India, but no definitive reference site (an official website, we mean).

-While some EGL labs are known to be better than others (like EGL NY compared to EGL Israel), still the EGL grading system as a whole is known to be less strict than GIA or AGS, these are kind of facts!
+Although some EGL labs have a better reputation than others (for example, EGL NY is often preferred over EGL Israel), it’s generally acknowledged that the EGL grading system as a whole tends to be less rigorous than those of GIA or AGS.
+That’s just the way it is!

 Quick Overview on EGL Diamond Grading System

-This was considered an advantage for EGL, but does it really make sense though?
+While this was seen as an advantage for EGL, does it actually make sense?

-In recent years, GIA and AGS tools (and methods); that were used to inspect and analyze diamonds developed by a long shot, that made it possible for you now to get a report on the same day of submission; which wasn’t possible at the time (when EGL claimed to generate reports in 2 or 3 days)
+In recent years, the tools and methodologies employed by GIA and AGS to inspect and analyze diamonds have come a long way, making it possible for you to receive a report on the day of submission.
+This was a far cry from the times when EGL purportedly churned out reports in just 2 or 3 days.

-Unlike GIA or AGS, EGL is a for-profit company that started back in 1974 in Europe, and then many other independent labs (holding the same mother company name) opened their offices in different locations.
+Unlike GIA or AGS, EGL is a for-profit company that was established in Europe in 1974.
+Since then, many other independent labs bearing the same parent company name have sprung up in various locations.

-Every lab is different from the other, and some of them are known to follow a bit stricter measures, therefore, an EGL certificate for a diamond originated from EGL Israel is much worse (and different) than a certificate originated from EGL New York for example, for the same diamond.
+Each lab operates differently from the others, and some are known to adhere to slightly stricter protocols.
+As such, an EGL certificate for a diamond issued by EGL Israel is considerably less reliable (and distinct) than a certificate issued by EGL New York for the same diamond.

-Generally speaking, EGL labs in NY and LA are known to be better than any other EGL lab (Europe, Israel, South Africa, India, you name it), but still, EGL certificate, in general, will give higher grades (especially in Color & Clarity) for a diamond in comparison to a GIA certificate.
+Generally speaking, the EGL labs in NY and LA have a better reputation than other EGL labs (Europe, Israel, South Africa, India, you name it).
+However, an EGL certificate will generally assign higher grades (especially in terms of Color & Clarity) to a diamond compared to a GIA certificate.

 Overview & Review of EGL Diamonds Labs